google/loaner/docs/setup_guide.md

 +   **reminder_email_throtting**: Do not send emails to a user when a reminder appears in the loaner's Chrome app.
-+   **reminder_delay**: Number of hours after which GnG will send a reminder e-mail for a device identified as needing a reminder.
++   **reminder_delay**: Number of hours after which GnG will send a reminder email for a device identified as needing a reminder.
 +   **shelf_audit**: Enable shelf audit.
 +   **shelf_audit_email**: Whether email should be sent for audits.
 +   **shelf_audit_email_to**: Users who should get the email.